 According to a 2018 study, there were 38 crashes.
 Still, almost every one of them was actually caused by human assistance or other activity.
 In the US, there is around one death for every 100 million miles driven when traditional driving vehicles are in question, so self-driving vehicles should have considerably lower rates of accidents.

 Generally speaking, they are reliable.
-You should note that humans are responsible for most of the self driving cars’ crashes.
-That said, accidents where they are involved should not make them less desirable or valuable.
+You should note that humans are responsible for most of the self-driving cars’ crashes.
+That said, accidents in which they are involved should not make them less desirable or valuable.

-In 2019, there were 1,400 self-driving vehicles that were registered for testing across the US, as the relevant self driving car statistics indicate.
+In 2019, there were 1,400 self-driving vehicles were registered for testing across the US, as the relevant self-driving car statistics indicate.
 They are owned by more than 80 companies across 36 states.